flashinfer.sampling.sampling_from_probs¶

 probs (torch.Tensor) – Probabilities for sampling.
 When indices is not provided, shape should be

-that maps each output to a row in probs.
+(batch_size,), dtypetorch.int32ortorch.int64that maps each output to a row in probs.
+The output tensor will have the same dtype as indices.
 For example, if indices[i] = j, then the i-th output will be sampled from probs[j].
 This allows reusing the same probability distribution for multiple outputs.
-If indices is not provided, the i-th output will be sampled from the i-th row of probs.deterministic (bool) – Whether to use deterministic kernel implementation, default is
+If indices is not provided, the i-th output will be sampled from the i-th row of probs and output dtype defaults totorch.int32.deterministic (bool) – Whether to use deterministic kernel implementation, default is

 check_nan (bool) – Whether to check nan in